vacp2p/rfc/content/docs/rfcs/13/README.md

 }

 message HistoryQuery {
-  repeated ContentFilter contentFilters = 2;
+  // the first field is reserved for future use repeated ContentFilter contentFilters = 2;
   PagingInfo pagingInfo = 3;
 }

 message HistoryResponse {
-  repeated WakuMessage messages = 2;
+  // the first field is reserved for future use repeated WakuMessage messages = 2;
-  PagingInfo pagingInfo = 3; // used for pagination
+  PagingInfo pagingInfo = 3;
 }

 message HistoryRPC {